specklesystems/speckle-unity/README.md

 ### Requirements

-- Unity 2020.3+
+- Unity 2021 or greater
 - Have created an account on [speckle.xyz](https://speckle.xyz) (or your own server)
 - Installed [Speckle Manager](https://speckle.guide/user/manager.html) (recommended, otherwise you'll need to implement your own authentication system in Unity)

 ### Dependencies

-All dependencies to Speckle Core have been included; compiled in the Asset folder until we figure out how to best reference Core.
+All dependencies to Speckle Core have been included; compiled in `systems.speckle.speckle-unity` package.

 ## Contributing

-Please make sure you read the [contribution guidelines](.github/CONTRIBUTING.md) for an overview of the best practices we try to follow.
+Please make sure you read the [contribution guidelines](https://github.com/specklesystems/speckle-sharp/blob/main/.github/CONTRIBUTING.md) for an overview of the best practices we try to follow.

 ## License